Find Affordable College Courses

 Best Minnesota Schools for Affordable Quality for a Master's in Allied Health Professions

 Our 2023 rankings named Winona State University the best value school in Minnesota for allied health professions students working on their master’s degree.
-Winona State is a moderately-sized public school located in the distant town of Winona.
+Winona State is a medium-sized public school located in the town of Winona.

 In-state tuition fees for graduate students at Winona State are $8,756 per year.

-Winona State also made our Best Allied Health Professions Master’s Degree Schools in Minnesota list, coming in at #4.
+Winona State also took the #4 spot in our Best Allied Health Professions Master’s Degree Schools in Minnesota rankings.

 Full Allied Health Professions at Winona State University Report